UNEP/air-pollution-action-note/data/README.md

 |----------------|----------------------------------------------------------------------------------------------|
 | TK TK          | TK TK                                                                                        |

+The deadliest illnesses linked to PM2.5 air pollution are stroke, heart disease, lung disease and cancer.
+High levels of fine particles also contribute to other illnesses, like diabetes, can hinder cognitive development in children and also cause mental health problems.
-TK TK For 'Health impacts' by disease:
+For 'Health impacts' by disease:

 | :variable_name | :description                                                                                 |
 |----------------|----------------------------------------------------------------------------------------------|